 Department of Treasury’s Division of Unclaimed Property Records - The Papers of Doyle Bayes Johnson

 The Papers of Doyle Bayes Johnson (Accession 50624, Lot 12659) contains approximately fifty letters written by Johnson to his family in Rocky Mount during his training at Fort Benning and then his service in Vietnam, between August 1969 and October 1970.
 Most of the letters are addressed to George Doyle Johnson, although the salutations are made out to Mama or Mam.
 In the letters, Johnson discusses his experiences with skirmishes in Vietnam, interactions with Vietnamese civilians, and everyday life in the base camp.
 He also maintained an active interest in occurrences at home and requested specific items such as cigarettes, bread, fruit, and camera film.

 All of these collections are open for research at the Library of Virginia.
-For additional information, please consult Virginia’s Participation in the Viet Nam War, 1961-1975: Selected Resources in the Library of Virginia,

 -Roger Christman and Claire Radcliffe, State Records Archivists